 It is a great way for kids to experience entertainment and education without having to stare at the screen.

-Here are few benefits of podcasts;
+Here are a few benefits of podcasts;

 - Free of charge: Most podcatcher apps are free to download.
-Anyone with internet access can listen and download podcasts for free.
+Anyone with internet access can listen to and download podcasts for free.
 Also, podcasts do not have subscription or download fees.

 Best Podcast for kids

 Here, I have divided the list by grade level because some of them might be more intense and may not be suitable for younger audiences.
 But you are the mom, so skim through the list and decide what the best for your kid is.

 Best Podcast for kids under 5